 According to the NHS, healthy adults aged 40 or older should have their blood pressure checked at least once every five years.
 That’s because high blood pressure doesn’t usually display any symptoms, so unless you have it checked you may have high blood pressure without knowing it.

 If you’re older, if you’ve previously had a high (or pre high) blood pressure reading or if you have diabetes, you may be advised to have a blood pressure test at least once a year.
+This is because diabetes can be linked to increased cardiovascular complications.
 The good news is that having your blood pressure checked is quick, easy and painless.
 You can have the test at your GP’s surgery or health clinic, or at one of many high-street pharmacies (some may offer free blood pressure testing, while others may charge a small fee).
 And if you want to keep a regular check on your blood pressure, you can also do it yourself at home by using your own blood pressure monitor.

 How is the test performed?